Breakout-X/web-breakout/rules/TERMS OF USE.md

             1. As a user would.
                 We can see your projects as viewed.
                 We usually do this if we think your project is good.
+                If your project is really good and follows these TERMS and the RULES, we may put it on the /public page.

             2. Through the editor
-                Even if you have 'let others view code' set to off
+                Even if you have 'let others view code' set to off, we can still view your code to check for viruses.

     b.
 Reviews by other users